By Craig Neil

-If you’ve not spent much time in the Trossachs I highly recommend combining a ramble through its serene forests and gentle hills in addition to your visit to Loch Lomond.
+If you’ve not spent much time in the Trossachs I highly recommend combining a ramble through its picturesque forests and hills in addition to your visit to Loch Lomond.

-It’s a phenomenal place for walking but you’ll also find some of the best mountain biking trails in the country, plus there are lots of other lochs in the park that are far quieter than Lomond, though none are as big (two of these – Katrine and Lubnaig – are detailed below).
+It’s a phenomenal place for walking but you’ll also find some of the best mountain biking trails in the country, plus there are lots of other lochs in the park that are far quieter than Lomond, though none are as big.

 If you’d rather concentrate your activities on the loch you’ll find it’s very popular for swimming and perhaps even more so for kayakers thanks to the small islands in the southern half that are ideal for paddling around.

 The pick of the bunch has to be Inchcailloch located in the southeast corner of Lomond near the village of Balmaha.

 This island is famed for its carpets of bluebells which seem to cover every inch of the forest floor in spring.
 A path has been created that cuts across the island from the north to the south and there are small jetties at either end if you need somewhere to moor up.